MSNBC Brings On ‘Body Language Expert’ To Prove Bernie Sanders Is Lying

 The confrontation between Sens.
 Bernie Sanders and Elizabeth Warren was one of the highlights of the seventh Democratic presidential debate.
-Echoing media reports amplified by her own campaign, Warren accused Sanders of sexism, claiming that he told her during a private one on one meeting that a woman can never be President of the United States.
+Echoing media reports amplified by her own campaign, Warren accused Sanders of gender discrimination, claiming that he told her during a private one-on-one meeting that a woman could never be president of the United States.
 Sanders vehemently denied the allegation.

 After the debate, the senator extended his hand to Warren, but she refused to shake it.
 An audio recording of the confrontation later revealed that Warren accused Sanders of calling her a liar.
 Sanders responded that it was Warren who accused him of lying, telling her that he’d like to continue the discussion later.
 On Saturday, MSNBC host Joy Reid brought on a “body language expert” to determine which of the candidates was telling the truth, according to Mediaite.

-“Bernie Sanders does have a sort of physicality when he talks that is a shaking your finger at Hillary Clinton, shaking your finger, shoving,” Reid began, stating that Sanders’ “physicality” has lead her to concluded that the senator stating a woman cannot win seems like something he would say.
+“Bernie Sanders does have a sort of physicality when he talks that is a shaking your finger at Hillary Clinton, shaking your finger, shoving,” Reid began, stating that Sanders’ “physicality” has led her to conclude that the senator stating a woman cannot win seems like something he would say.

 In agreement with the host, the alleged expert, Janine Driver, concluded that Sanders is indeed “lying.”